Polycarbohydrate/awesome-tor/README.md

 - [Whonix](https://www.whonix.org/) - OS designed for advanced security and privacy using the desktop wide use of the Tor network.
 - [ZeroNet](https://zeronet.io/) - Free and uncensorable websites, using Bitcoin cryptography and BitTorrent network and Tor support.
 ## Footnotes
-This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else
+This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.